Famous Zydeco Musicians in History & Today

 ROCKIN’ SIDNEY SIMIEN (1938-1998)

-Make sure that you check out bands that are playing Zydeco music while you are out and about in the Lake Charles area including the following artists that are native to the area: Sean Ardoin, Rusty Metoyer & The Zydeco Krush, Brandon Ledet & the Creole Touch, Zydepokes featuring Kaleb Leday, Chris Ardoin, Mason Trail and Zydeco Rhythm, and Deuce Jacko.
-Also, Zydeco artists that play frequently in the area include Geno Delafose, Keith Frank, Lil Nate, Jeremy Fruge and Gerard Delafose
+Make sure that you check out bands that are playing Zydeco music while you are out and about in the Lake Charles area, including the following artists that are native to the area: Sean Ardoin, Rusty Metoyer & The Zydeco Krush, Brandon Ledet & the Creole Touch, Zydepokes featuring Kaleb Leday, Chris Ardoin, Mason Trail and Zydeco Rhythm, and Deuce Jacko.
+Also, Zydeco artists who play frequently in the area include Geno Delafose, Keith Frank, Lil Nate, Jeremy Fruge, and Gerard Delafose

 Upcoming Zydeco Live Music Performances